-Creating a schedule for your college prep to-do list is a great way to ensure you’re getting everything done on time.
-Here are some things you should be scheduling every season starting with spring of your junior year of high school.
+Creating a college preparation checklist and schedule is a great way to ensure you’re getting everything done on time.
+Here are some things you should be scheduling every season starting with the spring of your junior year of high school.

 Spring – Junior Year